Europe flights from $1,354 return

 1. Amsterdam Music Festival | 24 October 2020

 Nestled within the heart of the annual Amsterdam Dance Event conference, this music festival is coming back bigger, better and louder.
-For an immersive four day experience unlike any other at three insane venues, Amsterdam Music Festival celebrates some of the biggest names in the electronic music industry.
-In previous years this has included Hardwell, Tiesto and Axwell.
+For an immersive night unlike any other, Amsterdam Music Festival celebrates some of the biggest names in the electronic music industry.
+This year's lineup hasn't been announced yet.

 When it comes to parties, Amsterdam really knows how to live it up.
 Come for the dance music mecca and stay on for a sensory treat.